Get Silly: Music video

 The video features V.I.C. and Soulja Boy Tell 'Em "getting silly".
 It premiered on BET's 106 & Park on February 14, 2008, and was added to his official YouTube channel on February 26, 2008.
 A video by V.I.C. teaching the "Get Silly" dance appeared a few weeks later.

 Remix

 The official remix, featuring Soulja Boy Tell 'Em, Bun B, E-40, Unk, Polow da Don, and Jermaine Dupri, is the final track on the album Beast and is a digital download single.
 The extended version of the remix features additional verses by Arab, Big Kuntry King, Bubba Sparxxx, Pitbull, and Tex James.
 An alternative version of the extended remix features a verse by Jay Rock in place of Pitbull.

 Lil Wayne released a freestyle in late November 2008 for his mixtape Dedication 3.
 It is titled "Get Bizzy" and features Gudda Gudda.
 Nicki Minaj made a freestyle in 2009 which is featured on her mixtape Beam Me Up Scotty.
-Tay-K released a freestyle on late 2018.
+Tay-K released a freestyle in late 2018.